Reliable Cellular Automata with Self-Organization: Some applications and open problems

-It is an interesting question (asked by Manuel Blum) whether a reliable Turing machine can be built if the tape is left undisturbed, only the internal state is subject to faults.
-A construction similar to reliable cellular automaton seems to be possible.
-It is not known whether there is a simpler construction or, whether there is a way to derive such a machine from reliable cellular automata.
+\paragraph{Turing machines} It is an interesting question (asked by Manuel Blum) whether a reliable Turing machine can be built if the tape is left undisturbed, only the internal state is subject to faults.
+By now this question has been answered affirmatively, in~\cite{Turing21}.
+The hierarchical construction shares many similarities with the one of this paper, but there is quite a number of additional details.